 Considering this is likely the first part any of your stakeholders will see, it better be the best summary job of your life.
 Failure to do so may result in many not even getting past this point.

-In addition to what the business stands for and what you hope to achieve, lay out your motivations with the business.
+In addition to what the business stands for and what you hope to achieve, lay out your motivations for the business.

 “What problems is your target market facing that you want to solve?”